californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • In-person request at the courthouse where the divorce was completed

-• View electronic copies of available divorce records from the public access terminal at the courthouse where the divorce was finalized
+• View electronic copies of available divorce records from the public access terminal at the courthouse where the divorce was finalized.

 • Online request for Superior Courts that afford such service on their websites

-To determine the location and contact of any Superior Court in the state, use the 'Find Your Court' directory available on the California Judiciary website.
+To determine the location and contact information of any Superior Court in the state, use the 'Find Your Court' directory available on the California Judiciary website.

 The California Department of Public Health's Vital Records department (CDPH) also provides copies of California divorce records.
 Copies provided by the CDPH are not the actual copy of the divorce decree but a Certificate of Record.
 This certificate contains the following information:

-• The name of the parties
+• The names of the parties

 • Filing date